 The Town of Huntington and all of its school districts have opted to grant a reduction on the amount of property taxes paid by qualifying senior citizens (Persons turning 65 in the calendar year in which the application is due).
 This is accomplished by reducing the taxable assessment of the senior's home by as much as 50%.

-The application for Seniors with Limited Income is mailed out in January.
+The application for Seniors with Limited Income is mailed out by January.
 Please call the Assessor's office in the Fall to be placed on a mailing list for this exemption.
 The phone number is 631-351-3226.

 Disability & Low Income

-The application for Disability Low Income is mailed out in January.
+The application for Disability Low Income is mailed out by January.
 Please call the Assessor's office in the Fall to be placed on a mailing list for this exemption.
 The phone number is 631-351-3226.